bcoin-org/bcoin/README.md

 **Bcoin** is an alternative implementation of the bitcoin protocol, written in node.js.

-Although still in a beta state, bcoin is well tested and aware of all known consensus rules.
+Although still in beta, bcoin is well tested and aware of all known consensus rules.
 It is currently used in production as the consensus backend and wallet system for [purse.io][purse].